vmware-tanzu/velero/site/content/docs/main/restic.md

 ## Limitations

 - `hostPath` volumes are not supported.
 [Local persistent volumes][4] are supported.
 - Those of you familiar with [restic][1] may know that it encrypts all of its data.
-We've decided to use a static, common encryption key for all restic repositories created by Velero. **This means that anyone who has access to your bucket can decrypt your restic backup data**.
+Velero uses a static, common encryption key for all restic repositories it creates. **This means that anyone who has access to your bucket can decrypt your restic backup data**.
 Make sure that you limit access to the restic bucket appropriately.
-We plan to implement full Velero backup encryption, including securing the restic encryption keys, in a future release.
 - An incremental backup chain will be maintained across pod reschedules for PVCs.
-However, for pod volumes that are *not* PVCs, such as `emptyDir` volumes, when a pod is deleted/recreated (e.g. by a ReplicaSet/Deployment), the next backup of those volumes will be full rather than incremental, because the pod volume's lifecycle is assumed to be defined by its pod.
+However, for pod volumes that are *not* PVCs, such as `emptyDir` volumes, when a pod is deleted/recreated (for example, by a ReplicaSet/Deployment), the next backup of those volumes will be full rather than incremental, because the pod volume's lifecycle is assumed to be defined by its pod.
 - Restic scans each file in a single thread.
 This means that large files (such as ones storing a database) will take a long time to scan for data deduplication, even if the actual difference is small.